 - Maintain good hygiene during handling cat litter and their feces.
 Dispose of their feces in a suitable place.

-- Follow a routine deworming schedule and consult with your veterinarian for any advice.
+- Follow a routine deworming schedule and consult with your vet for any advice.

 3. Feline Leukemia Virus (FelV)

-This virus weakens your cat’s immune system and predisposes cats to several deadly infections.
+This virus weakens your cat’s immune system and predisposes cats to several deadly infections including the upper respiratory system.
 Symptoms of having this disease may include:

 - High fever